Flight Crew SOP

 1. Slew Mode Restriction:

-• PIREPs showing slew mode toggled on for more than 3 seconds after pushback completion will be rejected.
+• PIREPs showing slew mode toggled on at any time will be rejected.

 Double Dipping: